sullivanyoung/info-617-analysis/README.md

 # info-617-analysis

-Basic analysis script to grab movie script and perform sentiment analysis and grab key phrases
+Basic analysis script to grab movie script and perform sentiment analysis and grab key phrases and export findings to CSV